📌 KWIK SUMMARY

 The good news is that indoor cats often survive a good number of living years.
 No, there's no specific number set for them.
 However, the difference between the lifespan of indoor and outdoor cats is quite visible.

-Read through the blog to know the average lifespan of indoor cats and what factors influence their longevity.
+Read through the blog to know “how long do indoor cats live on average” and what factors influence their longevity.
 Also, you will get to know the reason behind their longer life than their outdoor peers.

 Why Indoor Cats Live Longer?